PDX Flying Squads are one-day-a-week self-directed community groups for youth ages 8 and up (please be in touch about other ages).

 “A city that is really concerned with the needs of its young will make the whole environment accessible to them, because, whether invited to or not, they are going to use the whole environment.” -Colin Ward, The Child in the City

-Monday Flying Squad (ages 13 and up.
-Please be in touch about other ages): 10am-3pm.
-Starts September 20th.
+Monday Flying Squad (ages 8-12).
+Please be in touch about other ages): 10am-2pm.
+Facilitator: Brooklyn.
+Sign up here.
+Meeting place TBD.

+Wednesday Flying Squad (ages 13+ or self-identifying teens).
+Please be in touch about other ages): 11am-3pm.
 Facilitator: Bria.

-Wednesday Flying Squad (ages 8-12.
-Please be in touch about other ages): 10am-3pm.
-Starts September 15th.
-Facilitator: Niall.
+Sign up here.
+We meet inside Taborspace (email for specifics).

 General Flying Squad Information: